Ardent Seas blends modern naval combat with classical RTS gameplay, featuring Aliens, space lasers, and unholy amounts of missiles.

 The game features three unique factions.
-The Tenorran Defense Navy, TDN for short, the Coalition Navy, commonly shortened as CN, and the Ravagers.
+The Tenorran Defense Navy, TDN for short, the Coalition Armada, commonly shortened as CA or Coalition, and the Ravagers.

 The Tenorran Defense Navy are the Naval branch of the Tenorran Union, a federal union of advanced nations.
 In true modern navy style, their units are fast, and primarily use missiles as weapons, as well as electronic warfare.
 The fight at long range, but their range comes at the cost of armor.
 Their biggest strength is their powerful air force.

-Slower, but very well armored, is the Coalition Navy. a multinational navy part of the Coalition of Populist Socialist Nations, the second major power on the planet.
+Slower, but very well armored, is the Coalition Armada. a multinational navy part of the Southern Coalition, the second major power on the planet.
 Their ships trade mobility and range for armor and firepower.
 Their Submarine fleet is unrivaled, and their ships are more reliant on large cannons than missiles.

 The Ravagers are an armada of drones of unknown origin.
 Their units are extremely fast, and have shields to protect their comparatively weak armor.
 They fight at very short ranges, where their ships can put their high damage potential to use.

-Ardent Seas takes place on the planets of Pyrios and Tenorra, two Earthlike ocean planets in the same binary star system.
-Pyrios orbits an unusually calm Red Dwarf, and is a recently established colony of the inhabitants of Tenorra.
+Ardent Seas takes place on the planets of Pyrios and Tenorra, two Earthlike ocean worlds in the same binary star system.
+Pyrios orbits a Gas Giant around an unusually calm Red Dwarf, and is a recently established colony of the inhabitants of Tenorra.
 Tenorra is somewhat bigger than Earth, but with less landmass, and orbits an F5V class Star.
 It was colonized some centuries ago by Humans from Earth, and has gone through a short dark age since then.